abdheshkumar/cats-practice/README.md

 # cats-practice
-This repo has scala cats examples
+This repo has scala cats and cats-effect examples